Hiring and Growth

 This independent contractor agreement is made and entered into as of [DATE OF AGREEMENT] between [YOUR COMPANY NAME], and [THE NAME OF YOUR CONTRACTOR].

-Section one: Term and termination
+Section 1: term and termination

-Section two: Contractor services
+Section 2: contractor services

-Pro tip: don’t skim this section.
+Pro tip: Don’t skim this section.
 All sections of the agreement are important, but section two is the most critical because it’s where you lay out as clearly as possible the scope of work that your contractor is supposed to accomplish.
-Your goal?
-To eliminate any areas of ambiguity.
-Be as specific as possible so both parties understand the expectations for the end result of the work, including how you’ll review it and how you’ll handle quality issues.
-This is also where you lay out the compensation rate for the work to be performed, how and when the contractor will be paid, how expenses will be handled, that you will provide access to necessary materials but ultimately the contractor is responsible for providing any needed tools or equipment, deadlines to be met, and so on.
-Also make it explicit that your company is not responsible for any local, state, or federal taxes, which should be the responsibility of your contractor.
+This is also where you lay out the compensation rate for the work to be performed, how and when the contractor will be paid, how expenses will be handled, and that you will provide access to necessary materials but ultimately the contractor is responsible for providing any needed tools or equipment, deadlines to be met, and so on.

-Section three: Relationship of the parties
+Section 3: relationship of the parties

 Other sections to think about